| Camp Rainey Mountain Diary July 1 through July 8, 2001

 Mr. Joe is sighting in the rifles on the range -- I think all the boys in camp

+are more likely to get the scores they need.
 We had a group of boys on Reptile and Amphibians were out to 11 PM

 last night and one group tonight as well.
 They have to do a night observation.